We use cookies to improve your experience and for marketing. View our Cookie Policy for more information.

 Depth and complexity of functionality

-Traditional and API-first connectivity
+Traditional versus API-first connectivity

 Connectivity underpins all treasury software.
 Without bank connectivity, treasury teams lack the necessary cash visibility.
 Without ERP connectivity, teams find themselves operating in an information silo that lacks the internal financial data needed to plan and forecast.